alecs007/alecs007/README.md

 ## Welcome to my GitHub profile!

-I'm **Alecs007**, a beginner developer passionate about web development and creating meaningful projects.
+I'm **Alex Rotar**, a beginner developer passionate about web development and creating meaningful projects.

 ## 🔍 About Me
 - 🛠 Learning **React.js** and improving my **JavaScript** skills.